 Tahoe South is the perfect destination for visitors to begin venturing out and we are ready to offer the ultimate ‘travel therapy’ experience.
 Our wide-open outdoors and unparalleled beauty offer an ideal setting to reconnect with nature.

-National Forest trails, trailheads, beaches and interpretive areas in the Lake Tahoe Basin will re-open for day-use only beginning, Sep.
-19, 2020.
+National Forest trails, trailheads, beaches and interpretive areas in the Lake Tahoe Basin are open.
+Please be aware of Fire Restrictions at Lake Tahoe.

 Keep Tahoe Safe – Wear a Mask!

 Fire season is upon us and many restrictions are now in effect where outdoor burning, campfires, and fire pits are concerned.
 2020 started out with the driest February on record since the 1850s, and there is an increased fire danger posed by dead grass and hotter, drier conditions in the region.

 Fireworks are not allowed anywhere in the Lake Tahoe Basin.
 More information.